Yes, you read the title correctly.

 Always be true to yourself , and doors will open even if some must close first.

-It’s important to note that your soul wants experiences both good and not so good, sometimes downright bad, in order to attract to your physical self for the learning and experience it brings.
+It’s important to note that your soul wants experiences both good and not so good, sometimes downright bad, in order to attract to your physical self important lessons; for the learning and wisdom that they inevitably bring.

 Think about the times in your life when you learned the most about yourself.
 I am certain it was not all ‘Rainbows and Unicorns’ before you came to a place where you accepted, and embraced, a particular part of who you are.